The Black Crook: Was The Black Crook the first "musical"?

 In operas, even comic operas with dialogue, like The Magic Flute, the principal singers leave the dancing to the ballet troupe.
 In Victorian burlesque, music hall, and vaudeville, there is little or no unifying story, just a series of sketches.
 The Black Crook, with song and dance for the principal actors, built around a romantic story, has been called the first musical comedy.
+Theatre writer Gerald Bordman described The Black Crook as "generally being looked at as the birth of American musical theatre".
+Ian MacBey, a theatre critic who writes under the pseudonym David Munro, in his 2008 forward to the 6th edition of Stanley Green's Broadway Musicals: Show by Show wrote that The Black Crook is "usually accepted as the first Broadway musical", and Green begins his history of Broadway musical theatre with that work.

-Cecil Michener Smith dissented from this view, arguing that "calling The Black Crook the first example of the theatrical genus we now call musical comedy is not only incorrect; it fails to suggest any useful assessment of the place of Jarrett and Palmer's extravaganza in the history of the popular musical theatre ... but in its first form it contained almost none of the vernacular attributes of book, lyrics, music, and dancing which distinguish musical comedy."
+Other critics and theatre writers have dissented from this view: Cecil Smith argued that "calling The Black Crook the first musical comedy is not only incorrect but "fails to suggest any useful assessment of the place of Jarrett and Palmer's extravaganza in the history of the popular musical theatre ... in its first form it contained almost none of the vernacular attributes of book, lyrics, music, and dancing which distinguish musical comedy."
 Other dissenters are Larry Stempel and Kurt Gänzl, who wrote:

 There are pages and pages of earlier shows ... with scores of original music, rather than the patchwork of old and new. … [The libretto was a] hotchpotch. ...
 The Black Crook was simply a thrown-together imitation of the French opéra-bouffe féerie, lots of nubile teens in short skirts, a bit of melodrama, and – above all – lashings of moving scenery.
 Anything less "unified" it would be hard to find.